Important Notice

 Is the OCPC proceeding with investigative matters?

-The OCPC continues to work diligently on its adjudicative and investigative caseloads and will make adjustments in accordance with the CSPA and Ontario Regulation 125/24 (Transitional Matters) under the CSPA.
+The OCPC continues to work diligently on its adjudicative and investigative caseloads and is making adjustments in accordance with the CSPA and Ontario Regulation 125/24 (Transitional Matters) under the CSPA.
 At a future date, to be determined by the Ministry of the Attorney General, the OCPC will be dissolved.

 Does the OCPC receive public complaints?